 Get your peel & stick (real) paint sample of Pink Ribbon – HERE!

 Can pink really be considered a neutral color?
 Yes!
 But it all comes down to the shade.
-Obviously a hot pink is much more difficult to pair with other colors.
+Obviously, a hot pink is much more difficult to pair with other colors.
 But an ultra-subtle pink that reads almost cream or beige can absolutely feel like a neutral base in your space.
-If you like a more pared-down neutral palette in your house, this is the way to go.
-Lighter pinks with just a touch of brown are the perfect solution because they feel muted and streamlined, but still allow your girl’s bedroom design to be fun and kid-friendly.
+If you like a more pared-down neutral palette with warm undertones in your house, this is a great choice!
+Lighter pinks with just a touch of brown are the perfect solution because they feel muted and streamlined, but still allow your girl’s bedroom design to be fun and kid friendly.

 Our Neutral Pink Picks for a Girl’s Bedroom:

 Benjamin Moore, Cream Puff 2174-70